How much fish oil is an important question because you can overdose.

 There is now overwhelming evidence that fish oil health benefits include

 How much fish oil is obviously an important question.
-The American Heart Association recommends at least two helpings of cold water fish, like salmon, per week.
+The American Heart Association recommends at least two helpings of cold water salmon, for example, per week.
 You could safely double that.

-If you are taking fish oil tablets, then two softgels or one teaspoon is how much fish oil is recommended per day.
-You can't overdose on it, unless you suffer from some very rare autoimmune diseases, in which case you should consult with your doctor.
+If you are taking the tablets, then two softgels or one teaspoon is how much fish oil is recommended per day.
+You can't overdose on that, unless you suffer from some very rare autoimmune diseases, in which case you should consult with your doctor.

 Having said that there is a suggestion that taking more than three capsules can cause a serious bleed due to its anti coagulant properties.